satyamsharma99/BootcampAITraining/README.md

 # BootcampAITraining
-This is a github repository created during the bootcamp.
+This is a sample github repository created during the bootcamp.